 Career opportunities related to the Professional Master in Business in Sub-Saharan Africa

-Graduate students in this Master in Business in Sub-Saharan Africa of EENI can enroll directly on the Doctorate in International Business specialization Africa .
+Graduate students in this Master in Business in Sub-Saharan Africa of EENI can enrol directly on the Doctorate in International Business specialisation Africa.
 Moreover, they need complete only the research methodology module, Thesis, and others modules not studied in this Master.